-When this crisis started in mid-March, I became concerned that we wouldn’t be able to go out for therapy sessions.
-Some therapists such as her psychologist and vision therapist have made the transition to online appointments, but physical or occupational therapy is a bit more of a problem.
+When this crisis started in mid-March 2020, I became concerned that we wouldn’t be able to go out for therapy sessions.
+Some therapists, such as her psychologist and vision therapist, have transitioned to online appointments.
+However, physical or occupational therapy is still a bit more of a problem.

-I quickly purchased a recumbent bike similar to the one my wife uses at physical therapy, and going forward I’m planning on increasing our capacity to do more PT and OT sessions here at home.
-The in-home facility is not only good for my wife, but gives me the opportunity to get some exercise too.
+I quickly purchased a recumbent bike similar to the one my wife uses at physical therapy.
+Going forward, I plan to increase our capacity for physical therapy and occupational therapy sessions at home.
+The in-home facility is not only good for my wife, but it lets me get some exercise too.

 4. Have access to medical equipment, where necessary

-In order to increase our self-sufficiency, I’m going to keep more medical-related devices on hand.
-I already had a blood pressure cuff, but since the beginning of the crisis I’ve ordered a temporal thermometer and a pulse-oximeter.
-As soon as I can find one, I’m going to order an Automatic External Defibrillator (AED) for home use.
+To increase our self-sufficiency, I’m going to keep more medical-related devices on hand.
+I already had a blood pressure cuff, but I also bought a temporal thermometer and a pulse-oximeter when the pandemic started.
+As soon as I can find one, I will order an Automatic External Defibrillator (AED) for our home.

-Fortunately, I haven’t lost any close friends to coronavirus, but I did lose one long-time friend to a cardiac event when the ambulance was delayed due to current demand.
-Having one is more for my benefit than for my wife’s, but it is of dubious value as there needs to be someone nearby to use it in the event of a problem, and I’ll need to train my daughter to handle it.
+Fortunately, I haven’t lost any close friends to coronavirus, but I did lose one long-time friend to a cardiac event when the ambulance was delayed.
+Having an AED is more for my benefit than for my wife’s, but it is of dubious value.
+There needs to be someone nearby to use it in the event of a problem, and I’ll need to train my daughter to handle it.